Patipolt/pybimscantools/README.md

 ## How to use

 Once you have set up the environment ready for the software, there are some requirements below in order to use `pybimscantools` at its fully functioning state.
 After that, you can follow the steps in `test.py`.

-### Data

-There is provided data available for download at: https://drive.google.com/file/d/1X82WFLAPbr41ybdGQwJHutIHWmgMMlVG/view?usp=sharing.
-This provided data is processed by `pybimscantools` as an example to demonstrate automated data acquisition and its pre-processing pipeline.
-The users are required to change data in order to perform automated data acquisition and its related pre-processing tasks of their projects.

 ### Folder Structure